What is Flax Fiber?

 It needs plain and well-plowed land and a moist climate to cultivate flax.
 Mineral water is needed for cultivation.

 Flax seed is a cold-season crop grown in both the northern and southern regions of India.
 It is also grown in loamy deep soil which is fertile, silty, and well-drained.
 Flaxseed can be sown as per utera system of cropping, sowing flaxseeds before harvesting of standing paddy crop so that it will utilize moisture efficiently under a rainfed agro-ecosystem.
-And flax crop requires a relative humidity of 50-60% with 7-8 inches of rain.
+Flax crop requires a relative humidity of 50-60% with 7-8 inches of rain.

 Land preparation